2asato/Udemy_Web_Developer_Bootcamp/introToNode/objectives.md

 * Intro to NPM
     - Define NPM
+        Node Package Manager
+        the package manager for javascript
     - Explain why NPM is awesome
+        easy to install in command line
+        'npm install <name of package>'
+        centralized repository for just about anything
-    - Intro the packages we will be using
+    - Intro the packages we will be using express mongoose bodyparser